BonsaiDen/JavaScript-Garden/doc/ptbr/function/arguments.md

             foo(); // Would normally be inlined...
         }
     }

-No código acima, `foo`
-In the above code, `foo` can no longer be a subject to [inlining][1] since it needs to know about both itself and its caller.
 Isto não somente acaba com possíveis ganhos de performance que resultariam de inlining, mas também quebram o encapsulamento pois a função agora depende de uma chamada específica de contexto.